hridesh/hridesh.github.io/students.md

 permalink: /students/
 ---

-Contributed (or currently contributing) to the research-based training of a broad body of 29 graduate students and over 45 undergraduate students between 2005-present.
-6 faculty, eight industrial researchers.
+I have contributed (or currently contributing) to the research-based training of a broad body of 31 graduate and postdoc students and over 45 undergraduate students between 2005-present.
+Eight of my former PhD students and postdoctoral fellows are faculty and ten are industrial researchers. <b>We are currently recruiting postdoctoral fellows and students at all levels.
+See [my advice](https://hridesh.github.io/prospective) on this matter.

 ### Current Graduate Students and Postdocs
 - [Fraol Batole](https://fraolbatole.github.io), PhD Student, Reliable Agentic Output